build2/HOWTO/entries/handle-tests-with-extra-dependencies.md

 above) but for tests we don't need everything.
 In particular, we can remove the `install` module from `libhello-tests/build/bootstrap.build`.
 If your old tests in `libhello` were in a subproject (as is customary), then you can replace the rest in `libhello-tests` with that.
+While most of your tests will now live in a separate package, it's a good idea to keep at least a "smoke test" (that makes sure the library can be linked and its basic functionality works) in the library itself.
+This will allow the users of your library to do a basic "sanity test" without getting your "real" tests (and all their dependencies).

 You will also most likely want to tweak `libhello-tests/manifest` (summary, license, etc).
 Note that normally the two packages use the same version with [`bdep-release`][bdep-release] taking care of both automatically (see [Developing Multiple Packages and Projects][guide-dev-multi] for details).